- - Arts and Humanities Courses

 - Visual Arts

-Because you may well have work and other life commitments, you can choose the study mode that suits you best – accelerated over one year, standard mode over one and a half years or spread over a longer period.
+Because you may well have work and other life commitments, you can choose the study mode that suits you best – accelerated over one and a half years, standard mode over two years or spread over a longer period.

 Government Policies: Education employers have special staff requirements and policies that apply to intending students of education courses.
 At entry, this involves signing a Prohibited Employment Declaration prior to 1 June 2010 or a Working with Children Check Student Declaration after 1 June 2010.